bcallaway11/ptetools/README.md

 This function takes an original dataset, subsets it into pre- and post-treatment periods and denotes treated and untreated units.
-This particular subset is perhaps the most common/important one for thinking about treatment effects with panel data.
+This particular subset is perhaps the most common/important one for thinking about treatment effects with panel data, and this function can be reused across applications.

 The other main function is `attgt_fun`.
 This function should be able to take in the correct subset of data, possibly along with other arguments